enocx/node.js-and-express.js-for-Hackers-101/README.md

 ```

->**Notice that we provided `utf-8` as a parameter to the `readFileSync()` function.
+> Notice that we provided utf-8 as a parameter to the readFileSync() function.
 This is because if we do not provide the file encoding, it would simply return a buffer, which may not be useful for us.
-Therefore, we need to provide the file encoding type when we read from a file using the FS module.**
+Therefore, we need to provide the file encoding type when we read from a file using the FS module.

-****
+---

-#### WRITING TO A FILE
+### WRITING TO A FILE

 ```jsx
 const { writeFileSync } = require('fs'); // using destructuring